 Galleria also includes ‘product-focus’ styling that increases the size of products on the shop page to create a unique and engaging design.
 If you’re using the Storefront WooCommerce Customizer, the ‘product-focus’ styling is applied to 4 and 5 column layouts only because layouts with 3 or fewer columns do not work well with this style.

 The Masonry and ‘product-focus’ layout might not be for every store and is ultimately dependent on the type of product imagery you have.
 As of Galleria 2.0, there’s an option to disable both the Masonry layout and the ‘product-focus’ styling.

-In order to change the product layout,
+To change the product layout:

 - Go to: Dashboard > Appearance > Customize.